at5500/storehaus/docs/caching.md

 # Caching System

-StoreHaus provides a Redis-based caching layer that automatically caches database queries and invalidates cache entries when data changes.
+StoreHaus provides a Redis-based caching layer with TTL (Time-To-Live) expiration that automatically caches database queries and invalidates cache entries when data changes.
 The caching system is designed to be transparent and requires minimal configuration.

 ## Overview

-The caching system provides intelligent performance optimization with automatic cache management:
+The caching system provides TTL-based performance optimization with automatic cache management:

 ```mermaid
 sequenceDiagram